TotallyInformation/node-red-contrib-events/README.md

 ## Notes

+* For the most part, nodes like this should be avoided because then can make the tracing of your logic hard if you aren't careful.
+  However, used with care, these are very powerful but simple to use nodes that can greatly simplify certain types of logic.
 * The event handler is shared between the nodes.
 Event names are the `msg.topic` prefixed with `Contrib-Events:`.
 * A separate event handler is needed because the Node-RED core devs want to make sure that Node-RED's own event handlers are not used by contributed nodes.
   These nodes use a separate event handler module that is shared with other nodes from me including node-red-contrib-uibuilder.